jack-tuna/Jupyter-Workings/README.md

 # Jupyter-Workings
 This repository is a collection of workings in the field of data science and geology.
-Each Notebook represents a trial and error approach to problem solving, learning and occasionally blindly stumbling through Python language.
+Each Notebook contains an annotated approach to problem solving and learning with data science through python.

 ![alt text](Images/Jupyter.png)